Houston's Line of Duty Firefighters

 Buried: Memorial Oaks Cemetery, Section 219, Lot 8, Space 2

-Lewis Mayo died with his crew member Kim Smith.
-At 0433 hours Engine 76 responded to a fire in a McDonald’s Restaurant, 12602 Bissonnet Street and Dairy View Lane, less than a mile from their quarters.
+At 0433 hours Engine 76 responded to a fire in a McDonald’s Restaurant, located at 12602 Bissonnet Street and Dairy View Lane, less than a mile from their quarters.
 Upon arrival, Engine 76 reported that fire was coming from the roof of the restaurant.
 The crew of Engine 76 entered the building and attempted to get the hose line to the back of the restaurant.
-The section of the roof that contained the air condition units collapsed, trapping and injuring Lewis.
-Kim, also trapped, was able to free herself and head toward the back door of the building.
-Lewis was rescued and transported to Hermann Hospital where efforts to save him failed.
+The section of the roof that contained the air conditioning units collapsed, trapping and injuring Lewis.
+Smith, also trapped, was able to free herself and head toward the back door of the building.
+Lewis was rescued and transported to Memorial Hermann Hospital where efforts to save him failed.
+Kim was found deceased eight feet from the back door.

-Kim was found deceased six feet from the back door.
-The fire was arson, started by four males attempting to break into the office safe.
+The fire was ruled as arson, started by four males attempting to break into the office safe.
 When they were unable to open the safe, they set the office on fire.
-All four men were convicted of multiple crimes with sentences ranging from 2 to 35 years.
+All four men were convicted of multiple crimes with sentences ranging from two to thirty-five years in prison.

 Willis Neal “Bardoil” McWhorter